Columbus community assistance for single moms

 Ohio Child Care Assistance Program (CCAP)

-For low-wage earners who need help for their children’s welfare, CCAP is a government-financed subsidy program that assists with financial support.
+For low-wage earners who need help with their children’s welfare, CCAP is a government-financed subsidy program that assists with financial support.

 The state project will benefit children under 13 with parents who are jobless or listed under Ohio’s Work First.
 Besides that, they may also consider children of disabled parents.